-Former Marquette University women's soccer player, Ashley Bares has been named an assistant coach on the women's soccer staff, head coach Markus Roeders has announced.
+Former Marquette University women's soccer player, Ashley Bares begins her second season as an assistant coach on the women's soccer staff.

 Bares played for W-League member, the Chicago Red Eleven squad, in 2010.

 While at Marquette, Bares had a stellar playing career for the Golden Eagles and finished among MU's offensive leaders in multiple categories.
 She is third all-time in game-winning goals with 10, sixth in career shots with 148, eighth in career goals (19) and ninth in points (48).
 She was a 2010 All-BIG EAST first team honoree and earned third team honors in 2008.
 During her playing career, Bares served as volunteer coach for Marquette soccer camps.

 As assistant coach Bares serves as video coordinator, assists with team travel as well as on-field instruction for the Golden Eagles.

 Bares earned a bachelor's degree in social welfare and justice from Marquette in Aug.
 2013.
 Originally from Belgium, Wis., she currently lives in Bayview.